RUB-SysSec/NEMO/README.md

 `(nemo-venv) $ pypy meter.py`

-You can abort the strength estimation by pressing `Ctrl + C`.

 The result of this strength estimation can be found in the `results` folder in a file called `eval_result.txt`.

 ```